 • time and space, or

-• and space.
+• time and space.

 Algorithm 0

-Therefore, computing yields an algorithm that solves the problem in time and space.
+Applying the lemmas to find and yields an algorithm that solves the problem in time and space.

 std::vector dist(n + 1, std::vector(n, std::vector(n, inf)));